The Poisson bracket invariant on surfaces: Introduction and results

 \subsection{Structure of the paper}

-In \cref{sec:genobs}, we state some preliminary facts.
-We begin by considering in subsections \ref{sec:operations} and \ref{sec:lift_disp} the behaviour of the quantities involved in the Poisson bracket conjectures under pullbacks along symplectic maps, as the essence of our methods is to lift the data $(\U, \F)$ on a symplectic surface $(M, \omega)$ to a symplectic covering space of sufficiently high degree for which, it turns out, we are able to apply \cref{conf_ess}.
-We prove \cref{red_disc} in subsection \ref{sec:reduction_disc}.
-This requires to appeal to the characterization of displaceable (closed) sets in two dimensions; this appears to be a well-known result to the experts, but as we were unable to find trace of it in the literature, we include a proof of this characterization in subsection \ref{sec:disp_two}.
+\Cref{sec:proofs} gathers the proofs of our main theorems.
+We first deduce \Cref{pb_thm} from \Cref{star_ineq} in subsection \ref{sec:proof_pb_thm} using a simple integration argument.
+Buhovsky--Tanny's ``confined disc inequality'', \Cref{conf_ess}, is proved in the next subsection \ref{sec:proof_conf_ess}.
+We proceed in subsection \ref{sec:star_genus} to proving \Cref{star_ineq} for all surfaces except the sphere, by lifting the data $(\U, \F)$ to the universal cover along a symplectic map.
+Subsection \ref{sec:star_sphere} is devoted to the proof of \Cref{star_ineq} in the case of the sphere, first under the assumption of a confined star, then under the assumption of localization in $3$ or more points.
+The essence of the proof of this last case is the same as that of other surfaces, but we now need to lift the data on the sphere to data on the torus along appropriate ramified symplectic covering maps (of degree $3$ when $m=3$ and of degree $2$ when $m \ge 4$).

-The proofs of the main results are gathered in \cref{sec:proofs}.
-We first deduce \cref{pb_thm} from \cref{star_ineq} in \ref{sec:proof_pb_thm} using a simple averaging technique.
-In the case of the sphere, this will yield \cref{pb_thm} with smaller lower bounds than what is claimed in this theorem; the full claim is proved only towards the end of subsection \ref{sec:star_sphere}, after some more notations and facts have been established.
-Buhovsky--Tanny's "confined disc inequality", \cref{conf_ess}, is proved in subsection \ref{sec:proof_conf_ess}.
-We proceed in subsection \ref{sec:star_genus} on proving \cref{star_ineq} for surfaces of genus $g \ge 1$ by lifting the data $(\U, \F)$ along a symplectic covering map of sufficiently high degree.
-Subsection \ref{sec:star_sphere} is devoted to the proof of \cref{star_ineq} in the case of the sphere.
-The essence of the proof is the same as that of the previous results, but we now need to introduce, roughly speaking, "symplectic ramified covering maps" in order to lift the data on the sphere to data on the torus for which we will be able to apply \cref{pb_thm}.
+In \cref{sec:sharpness}, we prove and discuss our sharpness results from subsection \ref{subsec:sharpness}, in order of appearance.
+The paper concludes with two appendices.

-As we already mentioned, the general lower bounds we obtained are better than those obtained by Buhovsky--Logunov--Tanny.
-This motivates a discussion in \cref{sec:sharpness} of the sharpness of our own results.
-Subsection \ref{sec:norms} shows that the consideration of the $L^1$-norm of the function $P_{\F}$ instead of its $L^{\infty}$-norm appearing in the statement of the Poisson bracket conjectures leads to no real lost in genrality if, as we do in this paper, we allow for open cover by non-displaceable discs.
-We prove in subsection \ref{sec:sharp_conf_ess} that the inequality in \cref{conf_ess} is sharp.
-However, we observe in subsection \ref{sec:sharp_pb_thm} that the lower bounds in \cref{pb_thm} are most probably not sharp.
+\Cref{sec:disp_two} presents a proof of the characterization of displaceable (closed) sets in two dimensions.
+Although this appears to be a rather well-known result to the experts, we were unable to find a proof of it in the literature and so decided to include a proof of it in this paper.